Lora-Yagnasree/HR4U/readme.md

 ## Development Workflow

 **Create templates**

-   This Django project includes the following templates located in the templates/ directory:
+This Django project includes the following templates located in the templates

 **Core Pages:**
 - 404.html – Custom 404 error page
 - base.html – Base layout used by other templates